ECQQ/superset-ecqq/README.md

 ### Modifying the source code

-To add the plugin to the frontend, we can follow this official tutorial [building custom viz plugins](https://superset.apache.org/docs/installation/building-custom-viz-plugins)
+To add the plugin to the frontend, we can follow this official tutorial, but only the part that modifies the javascript code in the src directory [building custom viz plugins](https://superset.apache.org/docs/installation/building-custom-viz-plugins)

 ### Installing the pacakges